Programs for International Teaching Assistants

 Testing and Screening

 In 1990, the State of Pennsylvania passed the "English Fluency in Higher Education Act," which requires institutions of higher education to "evaluate their faculties for fluency in the English language …using varied and appropriate criteria, such as personal interviews, peer, alumni and student observations and evaluations, publications, professional presentations, tests, or any other appropriate criteria which effectively evaluates such fluency."
-At Drexel, all non-native English-speaking teaching assistants within the university are screened for language proficiency through an oral proficiency examination (the ACTFL OPI test).
-Scores on the OPI are matched with a recommendation for a teaching assignment commensurate with performance on the test.
+At Drexel, all non-native English-speaking teaching assistants within the university are screened for language proficiency through an in-house oral proficiency examination, the ITA Speaking Assessment Interview.
+This assessment is modeled after an IELTS interview and is conducted by the Drexel ELC Testing Center.
+Scores on the ITA Assessment Interview are matched with a recommendation for a teaching assignment commensurate with performance on the test as well as throughout the training.

-For a guide to OPI test standards for instructional assignments, click here.
+For a guide to ITA Speaking Assessment Interview test standards and instructional assignments, click here.

-The OPI test is offered free of charge by appointment through the English Language Center.
+The ITA Speaking Assessment Interview is offered free of charge by appointment through the English Language Center.
 Students may take the test once each term.